 Make Arrangements to Pay Off Your Debts

 Yes, we understand.
 If you could afford to pay off those old debts, you wouldn’t have poor credit in the first place.
-Still, if you just make an effort to work with one or two of the creditors holding you back, you might be surprised at how quickly and effectively you can improve your credit.
+Still, if you just make an effort to work with one or two of the creditors holding you back, you might be surprised at how quickly and effectively you can improve your credit score through debt management.

-One tip for increasing your credit score: if your problem is crippling student loan debt, you may qualify for the Department of Education’s loan rehabilitation program.
+One of the best tips to improve credit score: if your problem is crippling student loan debt, you may qualify for the Department of Education’s loan rehabilitation program.
 By agreeing to a small monthly payment plan, you can have some of the interest wiped away and achieve almost immediate good standing for your loan.
 Within a matter of months, you can see your credit score increase dramatically—as long as you continue to make your payments on time.
 Credit card companies are also willing to provide you with favorable deals in many cases.

 If your bank won’t issue you a credit card because of your poor credit, they may still be willing to offer you a secured credit card.
 It works like this: you pay a sum of money up-front, and that sum becomes your credit limit.
 For instance, if you invest $1,000 for your secured credit card, you can charge up to $1,000 before reaching your limit.
 Your investment serves as your collateral, so there’s no risk to the credit card provider.